ICT4LT Module

 Goethe-Verlag: Free tests in 24 languages and 552 language combinations: http://www.goethe-verlag.com/tests/

 TOEFL: A large market clearly exists for testing English language competence and there is already a thriving computer-based testing industry.
-See the Test Of English as a Foreign Language website: http://www.toefl.org
+See the Test Of English as a Foreign Language website: http://www.toefl.org/

 Versant Tests: Formerly known as the Spoken English Tests (SET), the Versant Tests are delivered over a telephone or on a computer and scored by computer.
 Once administered, numeric scores and performance levels that describe the test-taker's ability to understand and speak the selected language are generated within minutes and can be viewed online.
-Tests can be taken anytime, anywhere: http://www.versanttest.co.uk
+Tests can be taken anytime, anywhere: http://www.versanttest.co.uk/

-See also the website of Linguanet Europa.
+See the website of Linguanet Worldwide.
 This project has recently undergone expansion to incorporate an interface in a number of new languages and addresses in particular the needs of adult learners and independent learners.
 The site includes advice on ways of assessing and improving one's current ability in different languages (including links to websites that offer diagnostic and placement tests), communicating electronically with other language learners and finding appropriate resources.
-A substantial online catalogue of language learning resources is also being built up here: http://www.linguanet-europa.org
+A substantial online catalogue of language learning resources is also being built up here: http://www.linguanet-worldwide.org/

 Contents of Section 3